Mistakes Most Marketers Make

 Some AB testing software can even overwhelm your website and sometimes, it can slow down the website.
 A slow website is as good as nothing.
 So, next time you run an AB testing campaign, you need to check your website’s performance in some other browsers and pcs just to ensure that the codes provided by the AB testing tools are not affecting the overall browsing experience in one way or the other.

-Try not to make an upfront payment while selecting an AB testing tools rather ask the company to offer you at least 15 days of trial period so that you can test everything before making the final call.
+Try not to make an upfront payment while selecting an AB testing tool; rather, ask the company to offer you at least 15 days of trial so that you can test everything before making the final call.

 You Don’t Have a Strategy Afterall

-Analysing the result of an AB test is considered to be the most difficult part of this marketing campaign.
+Analyzing an AB test result is considered the most challenging part of this marketing campaign.
 But it does not have to be.
-The reason why most marketers struggle while analysing the test result is that they don’t have a strategy for the first time.
-They just happen to venture into this AB testing bandwagon because everybody else was doing it and so they decided to go ahead with the flow.
+The reason why most marketers struggle while analyzing the test result is that they don’t have a strategy for the first time.
+They just happened to venture into this AB testing bandwagon because everybody else was doing it, so they decided to go ahead with the flow.
 This is a stupid move, to say the least.

-You should not be analysing the results of the AB test on your intuition alone.
-Just identify a drop in the conversion path is not enough; you need to come up with a plan to identify the problems and offer resolutions to those problems.
+You should not analyze the results of the AB test based on your intuition alone.
+Just identifying a drop in the conversion path is not enough; you need to devise a plan to identify the problems and offer resolutions to those problems.
 Beating around the bushes would not make any difference here.
-You need to have a plan and there are no two ways about it.
-To get a better understanding of the problems, you will have to analyse the data and this can be done by login to your Google Analytics accounts and try to figure out why the visitors are abandoning the conversion funnel in the middle of it.
+You need to have a plan and there are no two ways.
+To better understand the problems, you will have to analyse the data.
+This can be done by logging in to your Google Analytics accounts and trying to figure out why the visitors are abandoning the conversion funnel in the middle of it.
 Maybe they are not happy with the shipping cost or maybe they are apprehensive of the questions that you are asking them in order to complete the purchasing process.

 You are Just Following Best Practices

 Of course, it is a good idea that you are trying to follow the best practices while running an AB testing campaign.
-But the only problem is that these best practices are not cast in stones and just because these best practices have worked wonder for thousands of people does not mean that these best practices will also work wonder for your campaign too.
-Moreover, each business has its unique set of requirements and targeted audience and that means what works best for a business may not work at all for you.
+But the only problem is that these best practices are not cast in stone, and just because these best practices have worked wonders for thousands of people does not mean that these best practices will also work wonders for your campaign too.
+Moreover, each business has its unique set of requirements and targeted audience, meaning what works best for a business may not work at all for you.

-We are not asking you not to follow the best practices rather what we are asking is to understand the psyche of the targeted audience and then devise a marketing plan which is commensurate with your unique business propositions and budget.
-Some common tips are – reducing the number of fields from the form, eliminating distractive elements from the landing pages, reducing the number of call to action buttons and so on.
+We are not asking you not to follow best practices; rather, we are asking you to understand the psyche of the targeted audience and then devise a marketing plan commensurate with your unique business propositions and budget.
+Some common tips are reducing the number of fields in the form, eliminating distractive elements from the landing pages, reducing the number of call-to-action buttons, and so on.

 You Don’t Care for Responsive Design